Frisian Islands: Conservation of the West Frisian/Dutch coast

 The dunes south of the Wadden Sea were also liable to this process, but human intervention prevented the many storm surges from changing the coast of the provinces North Holland and South Holland into separate islands with Wadden mudflats behind them.
 However, around 1200AD, storm surges did break up the northern coast of Western Friesland into five islands.
 Around 1600AD, four of these along the West coast had been again recovered, but Wieringen, to the south-east of Texel, remained an island up to the 20th century.

 Archaeology

-In April 2019, Dutch maritime investigators have unearthed a 16th-century shipwreck during an exploration for container ship MSC Zoe which lost in January 2019.
-According to Holland’s National Office for Cultural Heritage, the ship was built around 1540 in the Netherlands during the reign of Charles V. Researchers also found copper plates with emblem of the Fugger family and wooden beams with a sleek hull about 30 metres long.
+In 2019, Dutch maritime investigators unearthed a 16th century shipwreck during a search for containers from MSC Zoe.
+According to Holland’s National Office for Cultural Heritage, the ship was built circa 1540 in the Netherlands during the reign of Charles V. Researchers also found copper plates with emblem of the Fugger family and wooden beams with a sleek hull about 30 metres long.